Prognosis and Life Expectancy of NMOSD

 Deaths from NMOSD usually occur because of complications from the disease such as:4-7

-• Severe brain stem or upper spine nerve and brain cell damage, leading to respiratory failure when your brain can no longer tell your lungs to breathe
+• Severe brain stem or upper spine nerve and brain cell damage – This can lead to respiratory failure when your brain can no longer tell your lungs to breathe.

-• Pneumonia (lung or airway infection), which may be caused when food, saliva, liquid, or vomit is breathed into the airways instead of being swallowed
+• Pneumonia (lung or airway infection) – This may occur when food, saliva, liquid, or vomit is breathed into the airways instead of being swallowed.
+It also can occur when your cough is not strong enough to clear the airways effectively.

 About 1 in 3 people with untreated NMOSD die within 5 years of their first attack.
 Treatment dramatically improves these outcomes.
 When treated, the 5-year survival rate for monophasic (single attack) NMOSD is 90 percent.
 The survival rate for relapsing NMOSD (more than 1 attack) is nearly 70 percent when it is treated.5,8